 Environmental conditions affecting available boron in soils

 Environmental conditions can lead to low availability of soil boron.
 Leaching of available boron from the root zone due to high rainfall is a major problem, especially if heavy rainfall occurs on coarse-textured soils just before the rapid growth of leaves and development of flowers.
 Another adverse environmental condition is when a drought period occurs just prior to, or during, flowering and seed set.
-Plant root activity is decreased in dry soils; consequently, boron uptake may be reduced at the time of maximum boron utilization in plants.
+Boron moves in soils through “mass flow” which is linked to plants absorbing water for transpiration.
+In dry soils; consequently, boron uptake may be reduced at the time of maximum boron utilization in plants.

 Correction of boron deficiencies with Solubor foliar sprays